Are you ready to differentiate yourself from all the other state-certified appraisers?

 These Designated memberships have long been recognized by courts of law, governmental agencies, financial institutions and investors as marks of excellence in the field of real estate valuation and analysis.

 With an Appraisal Institute designation behind your name, you will be recognized immediately for your knowledge, experience and integrity.
 Review the required education below – you may find out that you already have credit for one or more of these Appraisal Institute courses.
-Candidates for Designation: To track your progress toward Designated membership, check your Candidate Status Report.
+Candidates for Designation: To track your progress toward Designated membership, check your Candidate Checklist when you sign into your account.

 Required Standards and Ethics Courses for All Appraisal Institute Candidates for Designation: